tanhakabir/WW84-Python-Lessons/index.md

 ---

 ## Super Quiz
 Which WONDER WOMAN 1984 character are you most like?
 Use the popular programming language Python to build a quiz inspired by WONDER WOMAN 1984 and share it with your friends.
-This lesson will teach you the basics of Boolean commands and conditionals.
+This lesson will teach you the basics of booleans, commands, and conditionals.
 No prior background in computer science is needed.

 ###  [Let's make our quiz >](site/quiz.md)